binjamil/radahn/README.md

 ## Benchmarks

 Used the benchmarking utility that comes alongwith a default Redis installation called `redis-benchmark`.
-Ran the benchmark for commands GET and SET using 10 million requests and 10,000 random keyspace on both Radahn and Redis servers.
+Ran the benchmark for commands GET and SET using 10 million requests and 10,000 random keys on both Radahn and Redis servers.

 ```sh
 redis-benchmark -n 10000000 -q -t get,set --threads 16 -r 10000